Auto Insurance Discounts Expained

 Follow these three simple steps to start receiving your CAA Connect Discount:

-Step 1: Start by getting an Auto quote
+Step 1: Start by getting an auto insurance quote

-Get an Auto Insurance quote and select CAA Insurance to begin taking advantage of the CAA Connect Discount today.
-Remember, with CAA Insurance’s CAA Connect you automatically get a 5% enrollment discount.
+Get an auto insurance quote and select CAA Insurance to begin taking advantage of the CAA Connect Discount today.
+Remember, with CAA Connect you automatically get a 5% enrollment discount.

 Step 2: Setup your CAA Connect Device